 The Proposal to Resolve the Loan Charge

-A fresh approach is called for, since affected taxpayers simply cannot afford to pay the taxes HMRC are demanding of them.
+A fresh approach is called for, since affected taxpayers simply cannot afford to pay the taxes HMRC are demanding of them, with no end in sight to their predicament.
 The taxes being demanded often involve life-changing sums, typically multiples of their current annual earnings (if indeed they are still earning).
 This has resulted in serious financial hardship, often with devastating consequences for affected taxpayers’ lives and livelihoods.
-Sadly, this has led to a number of suicides (nine affected taxpayers are now known to have taken their own lives, this has been confirmed by the Treasury), and there are frequent reports of others who are suicidal.
+Sadly, this has led to a number of suicides.
+Ten affected taxpayers are now known to have taken their own lives (this has been confirmed by the Treasury), and there are frequent reports of others who are suicidal.

 We therefore believe that it would be pointless for HMRC to continue pursuing these individuals for the taxes believed to be due from them.
 Not only would it cause yet further hardship and misery for those affected, but the current deadlock between HMRC and affected individuals, and HMRC’s continued pursuit of them, would only continue to generate negative publicity for both HMRC and the Government, particularly in light of recent Freedom of Information Act (FOIA) disclosures.
 Clearly, this is neither in HMRC’s nor the Government’s interests, and for the Government and HMRC to continue along this path is self-defeating and unsustainable.

-What we recommend instead is that the Government work with HMRC to introduce a “Disguised Remuneration” (DR) settlement opportunity, as they did for the (now closed) Employee Benefit Trust Settlement Opportunity (EBTSO), but on different terms.
+In conjunction with the above-mentioned legislative framework, or as an alternative, we recommend that the Government work with HMRC to introduce a “Disguised Remuneration” (DR) settlement opportunity, as they did for the (now closed) Employee Benefit Trust Settlement Opportunity (EBTSO), but on different terms.
 Any DR settlement opportunity should promptly resolve open enquiries and encourage affected taxpayers to settle unprotected years on individually negotiated terms, thus ensuring finality for affected taxpayers.
 It should also be affordable, easy to understand, and ensure that where an individual had tried in the past to be compliant, they are given credit as appropriate.
 In this vein, we would recommend that HMRC consider making proportionate adjustments to sums being demanded from affected taxpayers who have already settled with HMRC on a less generous basis, or who are continuing to do so.

 The vast majority of those affected by the Loan Charge took and followed professional advice.
 Surveys have shown that the main motivation for contractors was not to seek to avoid tax, but rather to avoid the danger of being deemed to be “inside IR35” and the lack of clarity about how to structure freelance work.
 Unsatisfactory legislation has thus played a key role in the whole Loan Charge debacle and it now needs Government intervention to resolve this, not only to end the nightmare faced by thousands of families who cannot pay the sums being demanded, but also for HMRC, for whom the cost of, and resources involved in, implementing and defending the Loan Charge has been significant, with relatively little gain in terms of revenues.